FSLIC Resolution Fund Balance Sheet at December 31 Dollars in Thousands

 4. Contingent Liabilities for:

 The FRF records an estimated loss for unresolved legal cases to the extent those losses are considered probable and reasonably estimable.
-As of December 31, 2007 and 2006, respectively, $35.4 million and $279.3 million were recorded as probable losses.
-Additionally, at December 31, 2007, the FDIC has determined that losses from unresolved legal cases totaling $3 million are reasonably possible.
+As of December 31, 2009 and 2008, respectively, $405.4 million and $142.3 million were recorded as probable losses.
+Additionally, at December 31, 2009, the FDIC has determined that there are no losses from unresolved legal cases considered to be reasonably possible.

 On July 22, 1998, the Department of Justice's (DOJ's) Office of Legal Counsel (OLC) concluded that the FRF is legally available to satisfy all judgments and settlements in the goodwill litigation involving supervisory action or assistance agreements.
 OLC determined that nonperformance of these agreements was a contingent liability that was transferred to the FRF on August 9, 1989, upon the dissolution of the FSLIC.
 On July 23, 1998, the U.S. Treasury determined, based on OLC's opinion, that the FRF is the appropriate source of funds for payments of any such judgments and settlements.
 The FDIC General Counsel concluded that, as liabilities transferred on August 9, 1989, these contingent liabilities for future nonperformance of prior agreements with respect to supervisory goodwill were transferred to the FRF-FSLIC, which is that portion of the FRF encompassing the obligations of the former FSLIC.
 The FRF-RTC, which encompasses the obligations of the former RTC and was created upon the termination of the RTC on December 31, 1995, is not available to pay any settlements or judgments arising out of the goodwill litigation.